Required Application Materials (green color text are links):

 - Evidence of Immunization: All students must provide proof of two doses of immunization for mumps, measles, & rubella (MMR).
 Please visit BHSU Health Services - Immunization Information for more information and required documentation.

-- International Student Fee: All international students pay a non-refundable fee of $75.00 USD for processing immigration information each semester of enrollment.
+- International Student Fee: All international students pay a non-refundable fee of $100.00 USD for processing immigration information fall and spring semesters of enrollment.